-What to do if Location services is greyed out in Windows 10
+What to do if Location services are greyed out in Windows 10

 Location services is a built-in tool in Windows 10 is a useful tool that offers users location information even when your laptop or desktop computer does not have a GPS since it uses Wi-Fi positioning as well as your device’s IP address.
 However, there are instances when you might encounter some problems when using this service.
 One instance is when you suddenly find the toggle button for Location service greyed out.

-This kind of program could be due to some glitch in the system or some third party application in your computer.
+This kind of program could be due to some glitch in the system or some third-party application on your computer.
 Because of this problem, you won’t be able to toggle the Location service on or off and you won’t be able to make any changes in its settings.
-Worry not, for this post will guide you on what you can do to fix the greyed out toggle button of Location services in Windows 10.
+Worry not, for this post will guide you on what you can do to fix the greyed-out toggle button of Location services in Windows 10.

 Before you perform some troubleshooting steps, you might want to restart your computer and see if it fixes the problem.
 If it didn’t, then this problem is not just some minor glitch.
 Thus, you have to follow the potential fixes provided below to fix the problem but before you do that, make sure that you create a System Restore point first.
 After that, follow each one of the following options.